Consumer Electronics & Appliances

-Sample inventory considerations: Similar to the challenge in consumer electronics retailing, one major factor impacting gross recovery values on major appliances is the issue of sample inventory.
-Typically sample inventory used for display or demonstration on selling floors will not recover as well as first-quality (non-sample) boxed goods.
+Sample Inventory Considerations: Like the challenges of consumer electronics retailing, one major factor impacting gross recovery values on major appliances is the issue of sample inventory.
+Typically, sample inventory used for display or demonstration on selling floors will not recover as well as first-quality, or non-sample, boxed goods.

 In terms of inventory mix, it is important for borrowers to track levels of sample inventory separately from non-sample goods so an experienced appraiser can factor in the reduction to sample categories in the aggregate.
 Significant levels of shopworn, damaged or obsolete appliance inventory may negatively impact gross and net recovery values.